ginkgo/micropolis/README.txt

     shared and copying from OpenCL to OpenGL has to go through host memory.
 This takes extra time.

-create_trace:
-    Creates a reyes.trace trace file if true.
-    This can then be used to visualize the timing of the individual render steps in the OpenCL rasterizer.
-You can do this by calling
-    > tools/show_trace.sh reyes.trace
-    This will create a PDF using pycairo and show it with Evince.

 reyes_patches_per_pass:
     Sets how many sub-patches are diced and rasterized at once.
 Larger